 We live in the information age, where Do-It-Yourself (DIY) is easier than ever.
 Using social media and popular video platforms, one can DIY just about anything, from making a pour-over coffee to building a log cabin.

 So, when faced with unexplained, unrelenting musculoskeletal (MSK) pain and a busy schedule, it is tempting to use the DIY approach for diagnosing and healing your own body.

-- The DIY Physical Therapist Will Incorrectly Diagnose Themselves
+- The DIYer Will Incorrectly Diagnose Themselves

 Physical therapists become experts on body movement through:

-- Years of schooling covering all aspects of the human body
+- Years of schooling covering all aspects of the human body (a minimum of 7!)

 - Continuing education after graduation to learn cutting-edge treatment approaches